ipfs/devgrants/open-grants/open-proposal-decompose-ml-tasks.md

 ## Total Budget Requested

-We request a budget of $30,000.
-The entirety of this budget will go towards support of the graduate research assistant.
+We request a budget of $50,000.
+The entirety of this budget will go towards [support](https://cs.unc.edu/research/research-support/proposal-prep/student-compensation/) of a single graduate research assistant for one year.

 ## Maintenance and Upgrade Plans